noahehall/theBookOfNoah/0current/scripting.md

   - local variables
     - scope: only avable to the function/script/shell in which its defined

-  - environment variables
+  - global|environment variables
     - normal/local variables that are exported to the environment and are now available to all shells/subprocesses invoked from the original shell
     - create an environment variable via `export` `export NAME=value` or jsut `export NAME`

   - related programs
+    - `echo`
-    - `echo` echos whatever follows it followed by a new line, and always exits 0
+      - echos whatever follows it followed by a new line, and always exits 0
       - `echo $SOMEVAR` will print the value of $SOMEVAR

+    - `printf`
-    - `printf` echos whatever folows it, not followed by a new line, but does allow you to have formatted strings, and will exit without failure
+      - echos whatever folows it, not followed by a new line, but does allow you to have formatted strings, and will exit without failure
       - `printf $SOMEVAR` will print the value of $SOMEVAR

     - `set`